CivisMiles/9GAG-Dark-Desktop-Theme/README.md

 # Dark-9GAG-Desktop-Theme
-A dark theme for (GAG on desktop (non-mobile) environment
+A dark theme for 9GAG on desktop (non-mobile) environment